Miram-2003/Vision-to-Speech/README.md

 Easy-to-use web interface powered by Streamlit.

 ### Files and Directories
-app.py: The main application file.
-Contains the code to run the Streamlit app. requirements.txt: A file listing the required Python packages to run the app.

 features.pkl: A serialized file containing features used by the model for image captioning.